Danko-Lab/clipnet/README.md

 CLIPNET can either work on haploid reference sequences (e.g. hg38) or on individualized sequences (e.g. 1kGP).
 When constructing individualized sequences, we made two major simplifications: (1) We considered only SNPs and (2) we used unphased SNP genotypes.

 We encode sequences using a "two-hot" encoding.
 That is, we encoded each individual nucleotide at a given position using a one-hot encoding scheme, then represented the unphased diploid sequence as the sum of the two one-hot encoded nucleotides at each position.
-The sequence "AYCR", for example, would be encoded as: `[[2, 0, 0, 0], [0, 1, 0, 1], [0, 2, 0, 0], [1, 0, 1, 0]]`.
+The sequence "AYCR" (= A(C/T)C(A/G)), for example, would be encoded as: `[[2, 0, 0, 0], [0, 1, 0, 1], [0, 2, 0, 0], [1, 0, 1, 0]]`.

 ### Command line interface